Safety

 occupational hearing loss

 A reduced ability to hear sounds that is caused by exposure to loud noise in the workplace.
-Hearing loss can negatively impact a worker's ability to do a job effectively.
+Occupational hearing loss can negatively impact a worker's ability to do a job effectively.

 Occupational Safety and Health Administration

 OSHA.
 A government agency that sets the standards for working conditions in the United States.
-It ensures that employees work in safe and healthy environments.
+The Occupational Safety and Health Administration ensures that employees work in safe and healthy environments.

 outer ear